-GEO strives to achieve the highest operational standards for its correctional, detention, and reentry facilities.
-GEO’s facilities are managed pursuant to the contractual requirements set by each respective contracting agency as well as correctional, detention, and reentry standards set by applicable third-party accreditation agencies, including but not limited to, the American Correctional Association (ACA), the National Commission on Correctional Healthcare, The Commission on Jail Standards, The Joint Commission on Healthcare, and The Southern Association of Colleges and Schools.
+GEO strives to achieve the highest operational standards for its correctional facilities, processing centers, and reentry centers.
+GEO’s facilities are managed pursuant to the contractual requirements set by each respective contracting agency as well as standards set by applicable third-party accreditation agencies, including but not limited to, the American Correctional Association (ACA), the National Commission on Correctional Healthcare, The Commission on Jail Standards, The Joint Commission on Healthcare, and The Southern Association of Colleges and Schools.

 American Correctional Association (ACA)

-American Correctional Association (ACA) accreditation is intended to improve facility operations through adherence to clear standards relevant to all areas of the operation of correctional, detention, and reentry facilities, including safety, security, order, inmate care, programs, justice, and administration.
+American Correctional Association (ACA) accreditation is intended to improve facility operations through adherence to clear standards relevant to all areas of the operation of correctional facilities, processing centers, and reentry centers, including safety, security, order, inmate care, programs, justice, and administration.
 The Director of Accreditation & Contract Compliance’s staff facilitate the accreditation process from initial contact through assessment, contracting, preparation, the accreditation audit, and lastly the appearance before the Commission on Accreditation for Corrections panel for a final accreditation decision.

 The GEO Group is committed to achieving ACA accreditation at all qualifying facilities.
 All GEO facilities that qualify to be accredited are now accredited or in the process of seeking accreditation.
 As new facilities join GEO, either through new contract awards or through acquisitions, they are placed on a schedule for initial accreditation within 18 months.